QCongDoris/Future_Portfolio_Pairs_Trading/README.md

 the specified stock pool will be selected to construct a portfolio first.
 Then some futures will be adopted for hedging purposes.

-The logical structure of this structure is described below in `section 1`.
+The logical structure of this strategy is described below in `section 1`.
 An overview of the scripts and folders is in `section 2`. `section 3` lists the environment settings of Python packages adopted in the development of this strategy.
 For detailed definitions and illustrations of each function, please refer to the